sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### DPU cold startup Sequence
 * The chassis is powered up and the host is booting up.
 * The switch PMON is registered with the configDB state change handler.
 * DPU "admin_status: up" is set in the configDB.
+When not explicitly configured the default is "up".
 * The switch PMON gets the admin up notification from the configDB
 * The switch PMON invokes the platform API to power on the DPU
 * DPU boots up and attaches itself to the midplane.